 You need just three ingredients to make a delicious old-fashioned chocolate ice cream soda – and a glass full of wonderful, bubbly memories to share.

-My brother LA is sixteen years older than me and left for college when I was just two, so the only time I ever saw him when I was little was when he came home for holidays or spring break.
 Because of our age difference, it would have been easy for us to never have had any kind of real relationship, but LA didn’t let that happen.
 From the time I can remember, he has always made an effort to make a place for me in his life.

 One way he did that was to establish a few simple traditions between us, the most enduring and dear to me being our Soda Time.